Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Optimized: When With AI is enabled run HighCommand helper script only if HC gets activated
 - Optimized: Ranked weaponcargo only called when rank changes now and not running in an extra script for all weapon crates
-- Fixed: In rare circumstances handleobserver script could break out with a nil variable value 3.99e
+- Fixed: In rare circumstances handleobserver script could break out with a nil variable value
-- Fixed: Vehicle ammoload did not work in the IFA3 version
-- Changed: Disabled loading and saving gear in Virtual Arsenal in the IFA3 version
-- Fixed: Arty operators were not able to call in artillery strikes anymore in the TT version
-- Fixed: Players were able to grind points by destroying their own vehicles

 3.98
 ATTENTION: The following mission.sqm files have changed: Chernarus, Winter Chernarus, Takistan and Sahrani